Slip into a bit of our Alaskan Heaven

 The Log Cabin Wilderness Lodge sits on a lovely site first developed in the 1940s by the Jilson family.
 Their Log Cabin Inn sat alongside the newly built Tok Cut-off, a 125-mile road that linked Tok with the Richardson Highway at Gakona Junction.

 The Jilson's operated their Log Cabin Inn until 1970, when the main road was rebuilt a few miles away from their land.
 The property was a private residence until John and Jill Rusyniak of Tok purchased the 11-acre parcel in 2004, hand built their 4,000 square-foot Scandinavian scribed log home and began establishing their business.
 The Log Cabin Wilderness Lodge, which opened in May 2008, features both refurbished historic and modern cabins.
-The Rusyniak's developed and operated the popular Cleft of the Rock Bed and Breakfast in Tok for eighteen years before moving out of town to what they long considered a perfect location.

 There is plenty of wildlife are in the area.
 Moose are frequent visitors to the property; it's common to have sightings four or five times a week, and bears stop by on occasion.